-Make your own Christmas cards?
-Who has the time!
-With our simple designs, you could do it whilst you watch TV, dinner is cooking or during a lunchbreak or Sunday afternoon chill.
+If you’re looking for a good crafty project for the little ones, making Christmas cards could be just the thing!
+It’s the perfect lockdown activity.
+If you fancy giving it a go yourself, with our simple designs you could do it whilst you watch TV, the dinner is cooking or during a lunchbreak or Sunday afternoon chill.

-It doesn’t entail a lot of materials either and you can create loads with the materials we suggest.
+Our guide doesn’t entail a lot of materials and you can create lots of Christmas cards with the materials we suggest.
 Everyone will love the personal touch and it is quite nice to be hands on and creative instead of staring at a screen (that may just be me).

 - Blank card and envelopes– pre-folded cards will help you lots and is actually cost effective when brought with envelopes

 - Large acrylic stones– we liked the mixed shape ones